Vladimir Solovyov (TV presenter): Controversies and criticism

 He's crazy and dangerous.
 Such people are unpredictable, they can say, do, hit, humiliate anything they want.
 It took a very long time to think, for years, probably, in order to come to such a lofty discovery – to compare the opposition figure, a man who is fighting for democracy, with Hitler.
 You have to be a madman and a very bad person.

 To call Hitler a brave man – we must boldly call Solovyov a scoundrel.
 Once, when Solovyov was more or less like a man, he came up to me and said: "Allochka, but you know, I am a Jew".
 I told him that he is a disgrace to our nation.
 Now I repeat this: he is not only a disgrace to my nation, he is a disgrace to all our people, to any decent community.
 I'm just in a fury.

 On 21 February 2024, famed Russian milblogger Andrey Morozov (aka Murz) committed suicide shortly after he posted that Solovyov bullied him into deleting an earlier post on telegram that reported Russian forces lost over 16,000 men and 300 vehicles in the Battle of Avdiivka.
 In his suicide letter Morozov stated he did so due to harassment from his commanding officers, who were “political prostitutes led by Vladimir Solovyov.”

+In April 2026, he insulted Italian Prime Minister Giorgia Meloni during an episode of his show Polnyj Kontakt (Full Contact).
+He mocked her name as "Putta-Meloni" ("Whore-Meloni" in Italian), and called her a "disgrace to the human race", a "wild beast", a "certified idiot", and a "nasty little woman".
+He also stated that she betrayed her electors and US President Donald Trump.
+This prompted Italy to summon the Russian ambassador.